If the returns on the best savings accounts won’t do, look toward a certificate of deposit (CD).

 Top account details

-- VirtualBank operates as an online division of IBERIABANK, an FDIC-insured institution based in Lafayette, Louisiana.
+- VirtualBank was founded in 2000.
+Today, it operates as an online division of IBERIABANK, an FDIC-insured institution based in Lafayette, Louisiana.
 IBERIABANK earned four out of five stars in Bankrate’s latest review of its financial health.

 Keep your goals in mind